usnistgov/jarvis_leaderboard/docs/index.md

             Note `train` and 'val` can be empty dictionaries if the benchmarks are other than AI method

         3. Add a .md file, e.g.: `jarvis_leaderboard/docs/AI/SinglePropertyPrediction/exfoliation_energy.md`.
+This is where contributions performers will be kept and website info will be generated.

         4. An example for creating such a file is provided in:
            `jarvis_leaderboard/benchmarks/AI/SinglePropertyPrediction/transform_from_figshare.py`